wernerd/GoRTP/README.md

 ## How to build

 The _rtp_ sources use the GOPATH directory structure.
-To build, test, and run the software just add the main goRTP directory to GOPATH.
-For further information about this structure run `go help gopath` and follow the instructions.
-The _rtp_ package is below the package _net_ to make clear that _rtp_ is a network related package.

-Note: the latest update support Go modules.
+Note: the latest update also supports Go modules.

 Actually, the repository contains two modules: one in `src/net/rtp` which defines the RTP implementation.
 The second module is in `src/net/rtpmain` and contains the demo program.
 The usual Go commands to build and run apply.
 To run the demo program `cd src/net/rtpmain` and run `go build ./...` to create the executable.
 The `rtpmain` module references to the `rtp` module, see `go.mod`.

 The next two paragraphs apply if you use the old GOPATH.

+To build, test, and run the software just add the main goRTP directory to GOPATH.
+For further information about this structure run `go help gopath` and follow the instructions.
+The _rtp_ package is below the package _net_ to make clear that _rtp_ is a network related package.

 To build the package just run `go build net/rtp` and then `go install net/rtp`.
 To excecute the tests just run `go test net/rtp`.
 The tests check if